renovatebot/renovate/docs/usage/self-hosted-configuration.md

 **Regex**:

-All text inside the start and end `/` will be evaluated as a regular expression.
+All text inside the start and end `/` will be treated as a regular expression.

 ```json
 {